 For fall, make my Indian Corn Wreath or this DIY Fall Wreath…. or this fun DIY Interchangeable Apple Wreath.
 And let’s not forget my Moss & Owl wreath or my Halloween Wreath I made from a ceiling medallion.

 I told you, I have a lot of wreath ideas on this site, and that was just for one season!
 All posts will teach you how to make a wreath with a DIY tutorial.
 If you’re just looking for more succulent crafts, try these Succulent Napkin Rings.

-The Succulent Wreath Class was held in the backyard of the cottage at a large group table.
+The Succulent Wreath Class was held at a large outdoor table in the yard behind the cottage.

 My friend Julie and I had a great time and were itching to do some shopping!
 If you are in the Portland area, make the trip for some great “junk” and seasonal shopping.
 And definitely, check out the variety of DIY Workshops they offer!